Mythic+ Damage Strategy: Prioritizing Effective DPS

 Conclusion

-While Arcane Mages, Havoc Demon Hunters, and Assassination Rogues each bring valuable funnel damage to teeming Mythic+ environments, their efficacy depends on leveraging their strengths while mitigating weaknesses.
-Key strategic decisions surrounding the pull size and target focus are paramount to fully realize their potential.
-Understanding these mechanics can ensure more streamlined dungeon runs, reducing the overall time by efficiently handling high-priority targets.
+While Arcane Mages, Havoc Demon Hunters, and Assassination Rogues each bring valuable funnel damage to Mythic+ environments, their efficacy depends on leveraging their strengths while mitigating weaknesses.
+Key strategic decisions surrounding pull size and target focus are paramount to fully realize their potential.
+Understanding these mechanics will enable more streamlined dungeon runs, reducing the overall time by efficiently handling high-priority targets.

 This discussion highlights a critical aspect of Mythic+ dungeons: the strategic advantage of funnel damage in comparison to high AoE damage.
 Often, players may focus on achieving top damage meters through turbo mega AoE, but this approach can be misleading in high-level keys.
 Understanding why a spec that appears to perform lower on damage meters might be more valuable is essential for efficient dungeon runs.